 What comes next for people with high or low eosinophil counts depends on the underlying cause.
 A doctor may need to carry out further testing to determine the reason for an abnormal result.

-People with autoimmune diseases or other medical conditions may require a more comprehensive treatment, which may include immunosuppressive medications and lifestyle changes.
+People with autoimmune diseases or other medical conditions may require a more comprehensive treatment, including immunosuppressive medications and lifestyle changes.